Dover, Missouri

-Dover is a village in Lafayette County, Missouri, and is part of the Kansas City metropolitan area within the United States.
-The population was 103 at the 2010 census.
+Dover is a town in Lafayette County, Missouri, United States, and is part of the Kansas City metropolitan area.
+The population was 83 at the 2020 census.

 History

 Dover was platted in 1839.
 The community took its name from a nearby church of the same name.
 A post office called Dover has been in operation since 1835.

 The James M. Dinwiddie House was listed on the National Register of Historic Places in 1997.